Comparison of $\Lambda$CDM and $R_h = ct$ with updated galaxy cluster $f_{gas}$ measurements using Bayesian inference: Abstract

 \section{Abstract}

 We use updated gas mass fraction measurements of 44 massive dynamically relaxed galaxy clusters collated in ~\cite{Mantz22} to distinguish between the standard $\Lambda$CDM model and $R_h=ct$ universe.
 For this purpose, we use Bayesian model selection to compare the efficacy of both these cosmological models given the data.
 The gas mass fraction is modeled using both cosmology-dependent terms and also astrophysical parameters, which account for the variation with cluster mass and redshift.
-We find a Bayes factor of 50 for $\Lambda$CDM as compared to $R_h=ct$.
-This implies that $\Lambda$CDM is very strongly favored compared to $R_h=ct$.
+We used two different prior choices for some of the astrophysical parameters.
+We find a Bayes factors of 50 and 5 for $\Lambda$CDM as compared to $R_h=ct$ for these two prior choices.
+This implies that $\Lambda$CDM is favored compared to $R_h=ct$ with significance ranging from substantial to very strong.